marcocapano/marcocapano/about.md

 I love basketball 🏀, books 📚, TV series 📺 , tech 💻 and contributing to open source.

-I like what I do and enjoy spending time outside of work to learn new things and get better, which is the reason why I also started publishing articles on this website.
+I like what I do and enjoy learning new things in my spare time, which is the reason why I also started publishing articles on this website.
+Writing for me is a way to document my learnings and to make concepts stick into my mind.

 [⬇️📃 Download my cv](/cv_marcocapano.pdf)